johnathan-sewell/johnathan-sewell.github.io/blog/2024-04-22-react-flow/index.md

 authors: johnathan
 ---

-Using React Flow to create a somewhat dynamic elimination bracket for a tournament.
+Using React Flow to create a somewhat dynamic elimination bracket for a Dota 2 tournament.
+I need to layout the bracket to match some design very closely, so I need to be able to hard-code the positions of the nodes, but connect them automatically.
+I also need to animate the edges to highlight the winning path a team has taken.

 <!-- truncate -->